Introspection Rundown: Lisa McPherson controversy

-Scientology adherent Lisa McPherson had a car accident in Clearwater, Florida on 18 November 1995, while studying at Scientology headquarters.
-She disrobed by the side of the road, in front of the paramedics who were there for a routine traffic accident report.
-She was taken to a hospital for a psychiatric evaluation, but some Scientologists arrived and stated that McPherson did not believe in psychiatry, and she checked out after a short evaluation and left with the Scientologists.
+Scientology adherent Lisa McPherson had a car accident in Clearwater, Florida, on 18 November 1995 while studying at Scientology headquarters.
+She disrobed by the side of the road in front of the paramedics, who were there for a routine traffic accident report.
+She was taken to a hospital for a psychiatric evaluation, but some Scientologists arrived and stated that McPherson did not believe in psychiatry.
+She checked out after a short evaluation and left with the Scientologists.

 McPherson was put on the Introspection Rundown after her accident on 18 November.
 It was her second time on the rundown, her first time having been in June.
 Her appearance after death was that of someone who had been denied water and food for quite some time, being both underweight and severely dehydrated.
 Additionally, her skin was covered with over a hundred insect bites, presumably from cockroaches.
 She was locked in a room for 17 days.
-The Church has repeatedly denied any wrongdoing, and now makes members sign a waiver before Introspection Rundown specifically stating that they (or anyone on their behalf) will not bring any legal action against the organization over injury or death.
+The Church has repeatedly denied any wrongdoing and now makes members sign a waiver before the Introspection Rundown stating that they (or anyone on their behalf) will not bring any legal action against the organization over injury or death.